kubernetes/community/events/events-team/diversity.md

 # Accessibility, Inclusiveness, and Diversity at Events Handbook

 ## Overview
-Lead and execute on making events a safe, welcome, navigable and inclusive space to new and continuing contributers.
+Lead and execute on making events a safe, welcome, navigable and inclusive space to new and continuing contributors.
 Lead and execute on outreach to underrepresented communities to invite them to participate.
 Track participant happiness and event inclusiveness over time to make each event more successful.

 ## Skills and Qualifications